Author’s Last name, First initial. (Date published). Title. URL

 Student teachers who use technology in their lessons tend to continue using technology tools throughout their teaching careers (Kent & Giles, 2017, p.
 12).

 If including the author’s name in the sentence, place the year in the parentheses directly next to his or her name.
-Add the page number at the end, unless it’s a source without any pages or paragraph numbers.
+Add the page number at the end, unless it’s a source without any pages or paragraph numbers (See Section 8.10 of the Publication manual for more details).

 In-text citation APA example: